A graphic illustrating the fine line between introvert and extrovert.

 – Even though I am a pretty cheerful guy overall, never assume I am cheerful before my first coffee has fully taken effect.

-– In the years I was working in client service, I absolutely loved interacting with my clients during business hours, but during the evening I was notorious for screening my calls at home and taking a while to call people back as I hated being on the phone after a full day.
+– In the years I was working in client service, I absolutely loved interacting with my clients during business hours, but during the evening I was notorious for screening my calls at home and taking a while to call people back as I needed to recharge after full days on the phone.

-I would like to think that as a middle of the road mild extrovert, I enjoy the best of both worlds and can turn it “on” and “off” as appropriate to the occasion (ie: I am still working on remembering to use my more introverted “indoor voice” when greeting colleagues early on grey or dark Monday mornings… I have been known to scare the crap out of a few).
-As long as I have sufficient time to recuperate and bounce back when rapidly changing gears from introvert to extrovert, I think I can keep people guessing… is he or isn’t he?
+I would like to think that as a middle of the road extrovert, I enjoy the best of both worlds and can turn it “on” and “off” as appropriate to the occasion.
+As long as I have sufficient time to recuperate and bounce back when rapidly changing gears from introvert to extrovert, I can confidently own my position on the Myers-Briggs scale.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.